ppy/osu-wiki/news/2024/2024-12-22-touhou-project-mania-cup-4-registrations-now-open.md

 In order to participate in this tournament, you will need to ensure that...

 - Your team consists of 2-4 players.
-- All team members have not been violating the [osu! community rules](/wiki/en/Rules) in the past 12 months.
+- All team members have not been violating the [osu! community rules](/wiki/Rules) in the past 12 months.

+Also join our [Discord server](https://discord.gg/cAr5VHG7WX) and follow our [Liquipedia page](https://liquipedia.net/osu/Touhou_Project_Mania_Cup/4) to track the latest info.
 If you haven't found enough players yet, feel free to use the `#looking-for-team` channel to find a new member and begin your Touhou adventure!

-Also join our [Discord server](https://discord.gg/cAr5VHG7WX) and follow our [Liquipedia page](https://liquipedia.net/osu/Touhou_Project_Mania_Cup/4) to track the latest info.
 Hope to see you joining us, whether you're a player or spectator!

 —Rush_FTK, EpsilonMaiagare, YuEast 2018, Akace100, ERA trooperr